kwaroran/character-card-spec-v3/SPEC_V3.md

 > AgnAI, Risu Compatibility

-The value of this field *MUST* be a string or undefined. this field *MAY* be used to identify the lorebook field. this field *SHOULD* not be used on prompt engining.
+The value of this field *MUST* be a string or undefined. this field *MAY* be used to identify the lorebook field. this field *SHOULD NOT* be used on prompt engining.

 ### `id`

 > ST, Risu Compatibility

-The value of this field *MUST* be a string or undefined. this field *MAY* be used to identify the lorebook field. this field *SHOULD* not be used on prompt engining.
+The value of this field *MUST* be a string or undefined. this field *MAY* be used to identify the lorebook field. this field *SHOULD NOT* be used on prompt engining.

 ### `comment`

 > ST, Risu Compatibility

-The value of this field *MUST* be a string or undefined. this field *MAY* be used to add comments to the lorebook field. this field *SHOULD* not be used on prompt engineering.
+The value of this field *MUST* be a string or undefined. this field *MAY* be used to add comments to the lorebook field. this field *SHOULD NOT* be used on prompt engineering.

 ### `priority`